 Infographics clearly show the allocation of costs and responsibilities on the FOB and CIF rules.
 It is worth remembering that there are also hidden costs.

 We recommend choosing FOB instead of CIF.
 If you decide on CIF, you must consider the additional costs that can be avoided when importing.
 For example, the other party may give a transport price that is far too low.
 Therefore, when the ship arrives at the port, you may be forced to cover unexpected spending.
-This overall can be more expensive than when using other Incoterms.
+Overall, it can be more expensive than when using other Incoterms.

 On FOB, you choose the forwarder, which gives you more control over costs that are already defined.